 - Green Springs.
 Located in Enterprise, near Deltona, you will find a beautiful park that has Green Springs.
 You can't swim in the spring, but it makes for a great photo opportunity.
 Out the back of the park and to the right you will find access to a paved bike trail that is 5.7 miles long.
 You can also pick this trail up at Gemini Springs.

 - Lake Beresford Park.
 Located in DeLand, this park offers a great bike trail that leads all the way to Blue Spring State Park.
 It's challenging on the way there, but the way back is mostly downhill and lots of fun to glide as far as it will take you before having to peddle again.

 - Trail near Blue Spring State Park - This trail is accessible off of Lake Beresford trail, outside of Blue Spring State Park, or from the parking lot off of W Blue Springs Ave off of 17/92.

 - New Smyrna Beach Pedestrian Trail.
 This two-mile paved trail will eventually become part of a 13-mile trail.
 It makes for a nice bike path, with only a few breaks where vehicles pass on residential streets.

-- Edgewater East Coast Rail Trail - This four-mile paved trail offers a great path for biking, jogging, etc.
+- Edgewater East Coast Rail Trail - This four-mile paved trail offers a great path for biking, running, etc.

 - Osteen Paved Bike Trail - This bike trail offers a 2.5 mile ride in one direction, or an almost 6 mile ride in the other, taking you to Green Springs.